CodeYourFuture/CYF-Workshops/git-day-1/README.md

 Once we've made the commit, then we can **commit** these changes.

-📝 Check the number of commits you have locally.
-They should still be the same as before.

 1. Enter a commit message describing briefly what you did in your commit.
 2. Click Commit to create the Git commit.

-📝  Now re-check the number of commits you have locally.
+📝  Now figure out how many commits you have on your local machine.

 ### When you're finished...